-Table 1 lists the faculty members proposed to be involved in the graduate program, identifies their home unit and SGPS membership, and indicates gender.
-The intent of this table is to establish the strength and the degree of involvement of the faculty complement intending to participating in the graduate program and whose CVs are provided in Volume II of the Brief.
+Table 1 lists the faculty members who will be involved in the proposed program, identifies their home unit and SGPS membership, and indicates gender.
+The intent of this table is to establish the strength and the degree of involvement of the faculty complement participating in each field of the graduate program and whose CVs are provided in Volume II of the Brief.
 This is an important element in the assessment of program quality.